trallnag/copier-template-ansible-role/README.md

 ## Contributing

+No point in contributing.
 Made for my (trallnag) personal use only.

 ## Licensing